poyynt/xyloid/README.md

 And finally set up the blog name (shown in page titles) in `config.py` to your desired name.

 #### TODO
-- [ ] Make the admin panel useful (you can only post by entering the URL /admin/new into your browsers' address bar after logging in).
+- [ ] Make the admin panel useful (you can only post by entering the URL /admin/new into your browser's address bar after logging in).
 - [ ] Make the whole thing more pretty.
 - [ ] Add edit functionality.